google-deepmind/android_env/docs/instructions.md

 ### The simulator

-First, you will need to provide your Android virtual device (AVD) that environment (and through it, the agent) to communicate with.
+First, you will need to provide your Android virtual device (AVD) that the environment (and through it, the agent) can communicate with.
 While this can also be a physical device, in most cases you will need a virtual emulated device.
-There are many ways to emulate an AVD.
-In our examples, we will use [Android Studio](https://developer.android.com/studio) to create one.
+There are many ways to emulate an AVD - in our examples, we will use [Android Studio](https://developer.android.com/studio) to create one.

 1. In Android Studio, create a virtual device by following this step-by-step [guide](emulator_guide.md).
-2. Follow the steps below to attach the ADV to your environment.
+2. Follow the steps below to attach the AVD to your environment.

 ### The task and examples with games and other apps